dngupta/dngupta.github.io/content/project/indian-archaeology/index.md

 title: Practice of Indian Archaeology
 summary: A study of the practice of Indian archaeology as part of my doctoral research.
 Indian archaeology is neither evenly distributed nor uniformly practiced over time.
 tags:
-  - heritage
+  - Heritage
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: Animation of archaeological field investigations between 1993 and 2000 by the Archaeological Survey of India (triangles), state and university (circles) archaeologists
+  caption: Archaeological field investigations between 1993 and 2000 by the Archaeological Survey of India (triangles), state and university (circles) archaeologists
   focal_point: Smart

 links: